Burnham Park (Baguio): Flora

 3,004 individual species were identified and recorded in Burnham Park according to an inventory and assessment of the park's flora in a journal published in 2009 by the University of the Philippines Baguio.
 Out of 72 species, 39 were herbs, 19 were trees, 8 were shrubs, and 6 were grass.
 The three most dominant species belong to the families of Myrtaceae, Moraceae and Bignoniaceae while two were identified as endemic in the Philippines namely Bermuda grass (Cynodon dactylon) and mutha (Cyperus rotundus).

 There are about 2,600 trees within the vicinity of the Burnham Park according to the Baguio's City Environment and Parks Management Office's 2015 inventory.
 Most of the park's trees are concentrated at the Skating Rink area with 161 trees.

-Parking space
+Parking facilities controversy

-A 3,000 vehicle capacity parking facility has been proposed to be built at the Melvin Jones Grandstand area of the park by the city government.
-However such plans has been met with opposition from heritage conservationists who have gathered 15,000 signatures for a petition against the plan.
+A 3,000 vehicle capacity parking facility has been proposed to be built at the Melvin Jones Grandstand area of the park by the city government, but the plan has been met with opposition from heritage conservationists who gathered 15,000 signatures in a petition against the plan.